NordicSemiconductor/asset-tracker-cloud-docs/docs/guides/AutomateHEXFileBuilding.rst

 .. note::

     By default ``semantic-release`` will get the ``reposityUrl`` it uses to  determine the changes between releases from the ``package.json`` which after forking the ``firmware`` repo will still point to ``https://github.com/NordicSemiconductor/asset-tracker-cloud-firmware.git``.
-    Either, update that to the URL of  your fork, or `provide it as an argument <https://semantic-release.gitbook.io/semantic-release/usage/configuration#repositoryurl>`_ to the ``semantic-release`` CLI.
+    Either update that to the URL of your fork, or `provide it as an argument <https://semantic-release.gitbook.io/semantic-release/usage/configuration#repositoryurl>`_ to the ``semantic-release`` CLI.

-`Here is the workflow definition for GitHub Actions <https://github.com/NordicSemiconductor/asset-tracker-cloud-firmware/blob/saga/.github/workflows/build-and-release.yaml>`_ which automatically builds HEX files and attaches them to the GitHub release.
+The `workflow definition for GitHub Actions <https://github.com/NordicSemiconductor/asset-tracker-cloud-firmware/blob/saga/.github/workflows/build-and-release.yaml>`_  automatically builds HEX files and attaches them to the GitHub release.

-Following this example, all developers need to do format their commit messages following a certain schema (you can read more in detail about this process :ref:`here <guides-versionining-how-to-release-a-new-version-of-a-package>` to trigger a new release.
+Following this example, all developers need to do is to format their commit messages following a certain schema (for more information see :ref:`guides-versionining-how-to-release-a-new-version-of-a-package`) to trigger a new release.

 .. figure:: ./images/github-releases.png